 Once a leafcutter deposits an egg and provides the pollen loaf, the sealed larva will hibernate in its cells for a defined period of time.
 This is what is referred to as incubation.
 The duration of the leafcutter bee incubation is temperature dependent, with warmer conditions accelerating the incubation period.

 Leafcutter bee cocoons can be purchased, with the incubation period already kicked off.
 This will ultimately mean that the adult leafcutter bees will emerge a short time after.
-Alternatively, leafcutter bee cocoons can be raised on your own at the comfort of your home.
+Alternatively, leafcutter bee cocoons can be raised on your own in the comfort of your home.
 If that is the case, then it is recommended that proper timing is considered to ensure the adult bees emerge at the right time.
 This is ideally during summer weather and when flowers have started to bloom.

 The ideal conditions for leafcutter bee incubation include:

-- A dark and warm area, which could be a water heater room, a secured outdoor area, or unconditioned garage.
+- A dark and warm area, which could be a water heater room, a secured outdoor area, or an unconditioned garage.

-- Ideal temperature level is required since the warmer the temperature the quicker the leafcutter larva will develop and emerge.
+- An ideal temperature level is required since the warmer the temperature the quicker the leafcutter larva will develop and emerge.
 At 70 degrees Fahrenheit, it will take 42 days for adult bees to emerge and at 84 degrees Fahrenheit; the adult bees will emerge after 20 days.
-It is also important to keep the temperature within required level.
+It is also important to keep the temperature within the required level.
 If temperatures exceed 90 degrees F, the cocoons should be moved to a cooler location to avoid killing the bees.

 - Well-insulated and aerated rooms should be provided for the cocoons.
 There should also be sufficient space for keeping the cocoons.

-The life cycle of certain leafcutter bee species tend to be much shorter when compared to others.
-And hence there is need to be on the lookout for the adults that emerge early.
+The life cycle of certain leafcutter bee species tends to be much shorter when compared to others.
+And hence there is a need to be on the lookout for the adults that emerge early.
 Any of them that begin to emerge earlier than others should be immediately placed in the bee house.
-Later on when the other leafcutter bees begin to emerge, it will be wise to place the cocoons in a hatchery or your chosen container that is placed inside the bee house.
+Later on, when the other leafcutter bees begin to emerge, it will be wise to place the cocoons in a hatchery or your chosen container that is placed inside the bee house.

 Leafcutter bee cocoons should be well-secured during incubation, especially when they have been placed in field shelters.
 Rodents and woodpeckers are the main culprits that will target these cocoons when placed outdoors.
 The ideal material to use to keep them off is a hardware cloth or any similar material that can secure the cocoons.